spazznolo/spazznolo.github.io/_posts/2022-03-28-goalie-consistency-0.md

 But before that, in this post, I'll briefly explain a few concepts that will come up across the series.
 </p>
 <h5>Poisson Distribution</h5>
 Goals have been <a href="http://www.hockeyanalytics.com/Research_files/Poisson_Toolbox.pdf">shown</a> to follow a <a href="https://en.wikipedia.org/wiki/Poisson_distribution">Poisson process</a>.
-Many simulations have shown just how closely goals follow the Poisson over time.
 Fortunately, the Poisson is easy to simulate.
 Here's what 100,000 simulations of goals allowed in a game look like when a goalie is expected to allow 3 goals.
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-zero-one.png" width="60%" length="150"/></div>
 </p>